Relenes510/reveel_th_proj/README.md

 3. I would not use Jupyter Notebooks to orchestrate this dataflow.
 It would be on something like Dagster

 # Design Choices
+- create_rate_sheet notebook
+  - I decided to make this notebook to allow the edits of the rate sheet table values.
+Maybe the company will come up with a new shipment type.
+Maybe the prices will need to be updated.
+At the end of the day, it is better to provide an easy option to update the values instead of hard coding them into the notebooks.